ronaldvaneede/ansible-role-aem/README.md

 Role Name
 =========

-An Ansible role to provision AEM 6.x instances.
+An Ansible role to provision Adobe Experience Manager (AEM) 6.x instances.

 Requirements
 ------------

-The AEM 6.1 binaries are not included and should be added by yourself.
+The AEM 6.x binaries are not included and should be added by yourself.
 Put them in the role's `/files` folder.
 You need a `cq5-author-nobrowser-p4502.jar` file with the default properties.

 Role Variables